-- Q I work in Clinical Development, and we just unblinded one of our pivotal Phase III trials.
+I work in Clinical Development, and we just unblinded one of our pivotal Phase III trials.
 I got a call from a science editor at the Wall Street Journal asking about the results.
-May I share what I know? - A No. All media contacts need to be directed as follows: For Daiichi Sankyo, Inc., to the Public Affairs Department; for American Regent, to the Legal Department; and for Plexxikon, to the Chief Executive Officer or the Legal Affairs Department. - Q I was recently promoted to Executive Director.
+May I share what I know?

+No. All media contacts need to be directed as follows: For Daiichi Sankyo, Inc., to the Public Affairs Department; for American Regent, to the Legal Department.

+I was recently promoted to Executive Director.
 My local newspaper wants to do a quick interview to talk about my promotion and to get some background on the Company, and our products.
 I plan to limit my comments to publicly available information, and my boss said he thinks this will be great local exposure for our department.
 Can I do the interview?

-A Even though you do not plan to disclose any confidential or proprietary information, you may not give the interview without prior authorization from: for Daiichi Sankyo, Inc., the Public Affairs Department; for American Regent, the Human Resources Department, in consultation with the Legal Department; and for Plexxikon, the Chief Executive Officer or the Legal Affairs Department.
+Even though you do not plan to disclose any confidential or proprietary information, you may not give the interview without prior authorization from the Public Affairs Department for Daiichi Sankyo, Inc.; or from the Human Resources Department, in consultation with the Legal Department, for American Regent.
 Similarly, any media contacts that are received must also be directed to the entities described in the preceding sentence.